 Types of Boom Lifts

 Telescopic, or “stick” lifts look a lot like forklifts, but have booms attached that the operator can extend outward and raise upward.
 Telescopic boom lifts offer more horizontal reach than any other type of AWP.
-They’re useful when working from a distance, on smaller jobsites or on rugged, uneven ground.
+They’re useful when working from a distance, on smaller job sites or on rugged, uneven ground.
 They’re also good for working on roofs, washing windows or when materials need to be lifted and stacked overhead.
+Telescopic lifts have convenient adjustable height options, but aren’t as flexible as articulating boom lifts.

 Telescoping lifts are generally preferred over articulating lifts when working on uneven or sloped ground.
 Regardless of the lift type, the platform should only be raised or extended when on a firm surface.
 Extra care must always be taken when lifts are operated near drop-offs.
 Only properly trained and certified operators should use boom lifts on slanted ground.

-Lifts should never be used on ground that slants more than the manufacturer’s maximum slope rating.
+Pay attention to the manufacturer’s maximum slope rating.
 Use a digital inclinometer to find the exact degree of the slope.
 If an inclinometer isn’t available, lay a board or other straightedge at least three feet long on the slope.
 Next, place a carpenter’s level on the board, raise the lower end of the level until the bubble shows that it’s perfectly horizontal.
 Measure the distance to the ground, divide that distance by the length of the board, and multiply the result by 100, which will show the percent of the slant.
 If that number is higher than the maximum slope rating, the lift will need to be winched or hoisted across the sloped area.
+Many accidents are caused by ignoring this important step.

 Maximum slope ratings are always subject to prevailing ground conditions and can be affected by weather.
 Mud following a rainstorm or patches of loose gravel can reduce traction and extend stopping distances.
 Driving speeds need to be reduced when crossing sloped or rough terrain.
 Extra care needs to be taken when driving or working near drop-offs or cliffs.